 Balancing Your Checkbook Online

 My first venture into online account balancing came from the original version of Mint.com in 2007.
 I worked at a bank at the time, and our top online security manager gave me the green light that Mint was safe and legitimate.
-My current favorite is Personal Capital, a newer entrant to the personal finance management space.
+My current favorite is Empower, a newer entrant to the personal finance management space.

 From there, I entered my account information and my automated financial life took off.
 The site automatically imports your transactions from your online banking, credit cards, loans, and investments.
-Rather than balance my checkbook, I just head to Personal Capital at least once a week to make sure I recognize my transactions.
+Rather than balance my checkbook, I just head to Empower at least once a week to make sure I recognize my transactions.
 I can log in at any time to see every account balance in one place.
 It is calculated automatically, so no need for a pen, register, and calculator.

 Even better, it takes the check register to the next level by building you a budget.
 If you use Mint, the site creates a budget for you based on your average spending, and it is up to you to tweak that to match your budgeting goals.
-Personal Capital has a cash flow focused approach to budgeting, helping ensure you are spending less than you earn.
+Empower has a cash flow focused approach to budgeting, helping ensure you are spending less than you earn.
 Each transaction is automatically categorized (this requires a bit of babysitting, as the algorithms are not perfect) and flows into your budget.

 No check register that I have ever seen did that.